 It is our highest priority to provide our guests with an exceptional dining experience and in this instance we certainly failed to do this.
-What you experienced is totally unacceptable and we have already taken steps to ensure that this does not happen in our restaurant
+What you experienced is totally unacceptable again.

 While I cannot change the past, I would like to invite you back as my personal guest so that we can show you that we really can do a much better job than what you experienced.
 Please come back to enjoy a complimentary meal for two, all food and beverages included.
 I have enclosed my signed business card for you to present to your server.